dpacassi/UltimateDrupalReference/README.md

 - [Permissions by Term](https://www.drupal.org/project/permissions_by_term) - The Permissions by Term module extends Drupal by functionality for restricting access to single nodes via taxonomy terms.
 - [Remove username](https://www.drupal.org/project/remove_username) - This simple module is removing the 'name' (username) field from the user management forms (create/register/edit accounts) by making the 'email' field required and copying the email address into the username field.
 - [RoleAssign](https://www.drupal.org/project/roleassign) - RoleAssign specifically allows site administrators to further delegate the task of managing user's roles while withholding the Administer permissions permission.
+- [Role Expire](https://www.drupal.org/project/role_expire) - Role Expire is a simple module that allows administrators to set and control expiry dates of user roles.
+A common use case for this module is to implement magazine style subscriptions where somebody purchases or receives access for a fixed period of time.
 - [Taxonomy access fix](https://www.drupal.org/project/taxonomy_access_fix) - This module adds more specific Taxonomy permissions.

 ### Views